TonySheller/reynard/README.md

 # Reynard

 ## Overview
-Reynard is a project that utilizes an agent to reason over cryptograms.
+Reynard is a research project that utilizes an agent to reason over cryptograms.
 The purpose of this project is to delve into artificial intelligence and how reasoning can be used to solve this type of problem.
 This specifically focuses on using reasoning under uncertainty.
-Natural language processing may be involved in the solution as well.
 The intent is to learn more about reasoning in AI by working on an interesting project.

 ## Project Structure
 The project contains the following subfolders: